Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 6th June 1441 William Phelip (age 58) died.
 He was buried at St Mary's Church, Dennington [Map].
 Monument to William Phelip and [his wife] Joan Bardolf (age 50).
 Early Plate Bascinet and Gorget Period.
 Feathered Crest.
 Detail of the Wyvern on which her feet rest.
 Detail of Eagle, possibly hawk, on which his feet rest.
 Crespine Headress covering her hair.
 He wearing a bascinet with IHC NASARE Lettering.
 Both wearing a Lancastrian Esses Collar.
 Leg Garter below the left knee.

 Joan Bardolf: On 11th November 1390 she was born to Thomas Bardolf 5th Baron Bardolf and Avice Cromwell Baroness Bardolf.
+She a great x 4 granddaughter of King Edward I of England.
 Before 1407 William Phelip and she were married.
 On 12th March 1447 Joan Bardolf died.

 On 12th March 1447 [his former wife] Joan Bardolf (age 56) died.

-[his father] William Phelip and [his mother] Juliana Erpingham were married.
+[his uncle] William Phelip and [his mother] Juliana Erpingham were married.

 GrandFather: Richard Phelip